Investment property loans

 Not necessarily.
 If you are already a homeowner or mortgage borrower, you may be able to release equity from your existing property to buy an investment property.
-'Equity' is the difference between the value of your property and the amount you owe on your home loan.
+'Equity' is the difference between the value of your property and the amount you owe to the lender.

 Are mortgage rates higher for investment properties?

-Compared with owner–occupier home loans, mortgage interest rates are generally 0.50 to 0.75% higher for investment properties.
-This difference may be offset by tax benefits and claimable deductions.
+Compared with owner–occupier home loans, mortgage interest rates are generally 0.50 to 0.75% higher for investment property loans.
+This difference, however, may be offset by tax benefits, claimable deductions and interest-only repayment terms.

 Can I use projected rental income to help qualify for an investment property loan in Australia?

 Yes, you can typically use rental income to help qualify for an investment property loan.
 When applying for a mortgage to purchase an investment property, lenders often take into account the potential rental income the property is expected to generate.
 This rental income can help you meet the lender's eligibility criteria and improve your borrowing capacity.